Celebrant Bagpiper for Inchcolm Abbey Wedding Ceremony

 Inchcolm Abbey wedding location Chapter House

-The Chapter House where Jacqueline and Geoff held their Inchcolm wedding may be small, but it’s spectacular.
+The chapter house where Jacqueline and Geoff held their Inchcolm wedding may be small, but it’s spectacular.
 It’s ideal for small and intimate weddings.
 Access is via the equally spectacular cloisters.

 Capacity: 20 people